wteklabs/acs-cli/readme.md

 A set of convenience scripts for creating and testing ACS clusters.
+These scripts can also be helpful in working out how to use the REST API interfaces for managing applicaitons on an ACS cluster.

 # Pre-requisites